EmergentSoftware/SQL-Server-Development-Assessment/CONTRIBUTING.md

 4. Make changes.

    Make changes to one or more of the files in the project.
-If your change requires a new CheckId look here: https://github.com/EmergentSoftware/SQL-Server-Assess#current-high-check-id.
+If your change requires a new CheckId look here: https://emergentsoftware.github.io/SQL-Server-Assess/findings/current-high-check-id.

-   You should modify the file 'README.md' in the project by yourself.
+   You should modify the markdown documentation files in the docs folder by yourself.

 5. Commit your changes in logical chunks.
 Please adhere to these [git commit message guidelines] or your code is unlikely be merged into the main project.
 Use Git's [interactive rebase]